A fan’s guide – the club from early doors to today

-A real modern-day Belgian success story, KRC Genk are approaching their 30th anniversary having won significant domestic silverware, competed regularly in Europe and made serious money from producing major international stars sold on to England’s top clubs.
+A real modern-day Belgian success story, 2019 Belgian champions KRC Genk have won four league titles and reached the knock-out rounds of the Europa League three times in recent seasons.
+Perhaps more importantly, they made serious money from producing major international stars sold on to England’s top clubs.

 Formed the merger of local clubs Waterschei and Winterslag in 1988, Genk rose from the ashes of the town’s declining coal industry.
 While swathes of Belgium still rust and stagnate, Genk have flourished from the controversial decision to close the collieries and shut down the two clubs that represented their workers.